brucemack/kicad-library/README.md

 * Double-check capacitor type/ESR on voltage regulators (stability)
 * Double-check transformer pin mappings between schematic and footprint, these can be tricky.
 Make sure the windings are connected as expected.
-* Remember pull-up resistors on I2C traces.
+* Remember pull-up resistors on I2C traces (not needed for Pico)
 * Pay attention to phasing marks on bifilar/trifilar RF transformers.
 Make sure that the footprint matches the schematic.
 * Don't forget keep-out areas under WIFI antennas, crystal oscillators, etc.